teamforus/docs.forus.io/knowledge-base/contributing/contribution-manual/README.md

 You will now have a copy of the docs that you can freely edit.

 ### 2: Making changes
-There are a couple things to take into consideration when you make changes to the documentation, please be sure to read the [contribution guidelines](#TODO) and [markdown styleguide](#TODO).
+Please be sure to read the [markdown styleguide](\../markdown-styleguide/README.md).

 #### 2a: Editing existing documents
 Editing an existing document is quite simple.
 You can use the github interface to do it.
 When you open a file, you will see an edit button on the top right: